Abhijeetkhade36/ToDoList-Java/README.md

 # Contribution

- If you'd like to contribute to this project or add more features to the calculator, feel free to open an issue, create a pull request, or offer suggestions.
+ If you'd like to contribute to this project or add more features to the To-do-List, feel free to open an issue, create a pull request, or offer suggestions.
 We welcome contributions

 # License

-This project is licensed under the MIT Licens- see the [License](https://github.com/Abhijeetkhade36/Calculator-Java?tab=MIT-1-ov-file#MIT-1-ov-file) file for details.
+This project is licensed under the MIT Licens- see the [License](https://github.com/Abhijeetkhade36/ToDoList-Java/blob/main/LICENSE) file for details.